MikeDev101/cloudlink-omega/README.md

 No more need for cloud lists or complex multiplayer code.
 CLΩ has everything needed built-in.
 More time to make games, less time to write code.

-## 🌐 P2P
+## 🌐 P2P support
-CLΩ is powered by WebRTC, and will automatically negotiate connections to other players for you.
+CLΩ natively runs on WebRTC, enabling peer-to-peer connectivity.
+You can also utilize WebTransport or WebSockets.